 Keep things professional, or you risk losing your credibility and trust with your connections.
 This doesn’t mean you can’t ever post anything of a personal nature, but limit it and consider your audience on LinkedIn before doing so.

-Now you might be thinking, don’t I want to build an extensive network?
+You might be thinking: Don’t I want to build an extensive network?

 One of the fastest ways to expand your network is to join the right LinkedIn groups.

 The right LinkedIn groups are ones your ideal clients belong to.